Healthy Living for Infants

 - Do not overfeed your baby.
-Your baby knows when he has had enough to eat.
-He may show you that he has had enough by looking around instead of watching you feed him.
-He may chew on the nipple of the bottle rather than suck on it.
-He may also cry and try to wriggle away from the bottle or out of the high chair.
-If you try to get your child to eat more than he wants, you may teach him to overeat.
-This may also cause him to gain weight too fast.
+Your baby knows when he or she has had enough to eat.
+Your baby may show you that he or she has had enough by looking around instead of watching you.
+Your baby may chew on the nipple of the bottle rather than suck on it.
+He or she may also cry and try to wriggle away from the bottle or out of the high chair.
+If you try to get your child to eat more than he or she wants, you may teach him or her to overeat.
+This may also cause him or her to gain weight too fast.

 - Ask about supplements your baby may need if you are giving him only breast milk.
 Breast milk does not contain the amount of vitamin D that your baby needs.
 Your baby will need a vitamin D supplement soon after birth.
-Your baby may also need an iron supplement after 4 months of age if he is not eating any iron-fortified foods.
+Your baby may also need an iron supplement after 4 months of age if he or she is not eating any iron-fortified foods.
 Talk to your healthcare provider about the amount and type of supplements that are best for your baby.

 How can I help my baby get physical activity?